Seleucid–Mauryan War

-The Seleucid–Mauryan War was fought between 305 and 303 BC.
-It started when Seleucus I Nicator, of the Seleucid Empire, sought to retake the Indian satrapies of the Macedonian Empire which had been occupied by Emperor Chandragupta Maurya, of the Maurya Empire.
+The Seleucid–Mauryan War was a confrontation between the Seleucid and Mauryan empires that took place sometime between 305 and 303 BCE, when Seleucus I Nicator of the Seleucid Empire crossed the Indus river into the former Indian satrapies of the Macedonian Empire, which had been conquered by Emperor Chandragupta Maurya of the Maurya Empire.

-The war ended in a settlement resulting in the annexation of the Indus Valley region and part of Afghanistan to the Mauryan Empire, with Chandragupta securing control over the areas that he had sought, and a marriage alliance between the two powers.
-After the war, the Mauryan Empire emerged as the dominant power of the Indian subcontinent, and the Seleucid Empire turned its attention toward defeating its rivals in the west.
+The confrontation resulted in a dynastic marriage-alliance between Seleucus and Chandragupta, the gift of war elephants to Seleucus, and the transferring of control over the Indus Valley region and (possibly) part of Afghanistan to Chandragupta.
+The alliance freed Seleucus to turn his attention toward his rivals in the west, while Chandragupta secured control over the areas that he had sought, the Maurya Empire emerging as the dominant power of the Indian subcontinent.

 Background

-Chandragupta Maurya established himself as ruler of Magadha around 321 BC.
-He decided to conquer the Nanda Dynasty, rulers at the time of the Gangetic Plain.
+In the wake of Alexander's Indian campaign, Chandragupta Maurya led a successful revolt from north-western India against the Nanda Dynasty, rulers at the time of the Gangetic Plain, establishing himself as Emperor of Magadha around 321 BC.
 He fought the empire for eleven years with successful guerrilla campaigns, and captured the Nanda capital of Pataliputra.
-This led to the fall of the empire and the eventual creation of the Maurya Empire under Emperor Chandragupta Maurya.
+This led to the fall of the empire and the eventual creation of the Maurya Empire with Chandragupta Maurya as its emperor.